July 15, 2021

-Marketing and communication leaders across all industries have been hit with one hurdle after another this year.
-A new survey reports that 83 percent of these leaders are experiencing extremely high levels of burnout.
-The world may feel like it’s on fire, but this week we’re discussing how you can light your own again.
+Marketing and communication leaders across all industries have been hit with one hurdle after another over the last year and a half.
+A 2020 survey reports that 83 percent of these leaders are experiencing extremely high levels of burnout.
+The world may feel like it’s still on fire, but this week we’re discussing how you can light your own again.

 So what is burnout?
 According to Thrive Global, here are some signs to look out for in yourself and your team: